 - 1 tsp x rose water

-- Handful of toasted almonds, to serve
+- Handful of toasted almonds or drizzle of almond butter, to serve

 - Drizzle of coconut cream or coconut yoghurt, to serve